KiritchoukC/Articles/get-rid-of-new/article.md

 ## Cons

-Well, there is some cons using this technique.
+Well, there are some cons using this technique.
 - You have to create a constructor for every type while `new` is built-in.
 - It's unusual, other developers might be confused looking at your code.